grafana/k6/Dependencies.md

 Currently, I will recommend using [modtools](https://github.com/dop251/modtools).

-Running `modtools check` will give you a list of packages that aren't frozen (the ones above in the exceptions).
-Also, important that this lists both direct and indirect, so some care needs to be taken.
-Alternatively just running `go get <dependency>` for each direct one also will tell you if there were updates.
+Running `modtools check --direct-only` will give you a list of packages that aren't frozen (the ones above in the exceptions).
+Alternatively just running `go get <dependency>` for each direct dependency, which also will tell you if there was an update.

-Then go at look at the changelog between the version we are at and the latest version.
+Then take a look at the changelog between the versions.

-You can use the command `modtools check` provides you to update it.
-Run test and if relevant check that bugs are fixed or any other verification that is appropriate.
+You can use the command `modtools check --direct-only` provided you, to update it.
+Run tests and if relevant check that bugs are fixed or any other verification that is appropriate.

 Commit dependencies one by one with a message like `Update <dependency> from vX.Y.Z to vX.Y.Z` and a relevant changelog for k6.
-Sometimes that means "nothing of relevant for k6", sometimes it means a list of bugfixes or new features.
+Sometimes that means "nothing of relevance for k6", sometimes it means a list of bug fixes or new features.

 It's preferable to make multiple PRs - in most cases you can split them in three:
 - update for goja - which usually needs to happen.